The-Black-Pig/74hc595/README.md

 The second example creates random on/off states on 16 channels.

 And third example is the obligatory "Knight Rider" demo.
 A must, if you have row of LEDS set up.
+The two versions of the "Knight Rider" use slightly different coding.
+The first one uses an arrayand the second uses bit shifting.

 <h4>Any code improvement suggestions are very welcome!</h4>